 Please review the most recent updated Mythbusters/Recycling Myths Guide, to further educate your family how to properly recycle and reduce contamination.

-- Yard waste is collected on Mondays during the yard waste collection program, which runs from April 1 to December 15 and the third Monday in January.
+- Yard waste is collected on Mondays during the yard waste collection program, which runs from April 1 to December 15 and the third Monday in January (Christmas trees).
 There is no limit on the amount of yard waste collected.
 If a holiday occurs on Monday, yard waste will be collected on Tuesday.

 - From December 16th through March 31st, yard waste is collected with residential trash on Fridays (except holidays).
 There is a limit of five (5) bags/containers of yard waste per week during this time period.

-- Yard waste, which includes grass clippings, leaves, plants, twigs and tree branches (no larger than 3" in diameter and no longer than 36"), may be placed in 30 gallon biodegradable paper bags, please do not use cans.
+- Yard waste, which includes grass clippings, leaves, plants, twigs and tree branches (no larger than 3" in diameter and no longer than 36"), may be placed in 30 gallon biodegradable paper bags, please do not use black plastic trash bags, even if the manufacturer states that they are biodegradable, or cans.
 Residents may not use cardboard boxes or plastic bags, as these will not be accepted at the compost facility.

 Who Must Recycle?

-Commercial, industrial and institutional establishments, such as retail stores, restaurants, offices, schools, nursing and assisted living facilities, rehabilitation centers, warehouses, hospitals and churches are required to create and operate reycling programs.
+Commercial, industrial and institutional establishments, such as retail stores, restaurants, offices, schools, nursing and assisted living facilities, rehabilitation centers, warehouses, hospitals and churches are required to create and operate recycling programs.

 What Must be Recycled?